 This project is still very much a work in progress.
 Here is a list of improvements I have planned.

-Topic Improvements
+Topic | Improvements |

-H-Bridge While the SN754410 driver chip was great for prototyping it is very undersized at only 1A output.
-An alternative will be needed for the final revision.
+H-Bridge | While the SN754410 driver chip was great for prototyping it is very undersized at only 1A output.
+An alternative will be needed for the final revision. |

-Encoder Decoding Double the resolution of velocity measurement by interrupting on the rising and falling edges of both encoder outputs.
+Encoder Decoding | Double the resolution of velocity measurement by interrupting on the rising and falling edges of both encoder outputs. |

-PID Algorithm Look into the topic of integral windup.
+PID Algorithm | Look into the topic of integral windup.
+Add acceleration control.
+Possibly add Position control. |

-Serial Communication Many more parameters can be added to make the motor controller more general purpose.
+Serial Communication | Many more parameters can be added to make the motor controller more general purpose.
+Some parameters should be write only, some read only, some read/writable.
+Ability to save parameter settings in EEPROM. |

-Timing The main program loop does not have accurate timing.
-This causes small errors (2-3 RPM) on the measured output of the motor.
+Timing | The main program loop does not have accurate timing.
+This causes small errors (2-3 RPM) on the measured output of the motor. |

-General Overall the software is very tied to my specific hardware.
+General | Overall the software is very tied to my specific hardware.
 Much work needs to be done to make the code more general purpose for a large variety of applications.
+For the final revision of this project I will design a custom PCB. |

-PID Tune Program Flesh out the PID Tune Program to automate PID gain tuning.
+PID Tune Program | Flesh out the PID Tune Program to automate PID gain tuning.
+Improved interface for viewing step response. |

 Downloads